MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 >[!Important]
 >For optimal performance, consider the size of the snapshot carefully especially when publishing a service.
 Before creating a snapshot, ensure that keep only those workspace objects you need and purge the rest.

-**Note:** Once you've sufficiently tested the package(s) as described in this section, you can request that a package be installed across the configuration for all users by the administrator.
+**Note:** After you've sufficiently tested the package(s) as described in this section, you can request that a package be installed across the configuration for all users by the administrator.

 **To install packages within an R session:**